MatejRefka/LambdaPulseLens/README.md

 ## Project Highlights

-- Real-time server telemetry via Server Side Events.
+- Live server telemetry streamed via Server-Sent Events.
 - NGINX and Redis wired into the middleware pipeline for HTTPS redirection and response caching
 - Containerized deployment to AWS EC2 using ECR, with releases through GitHub Actions and OIDC
 - Observability with Grafana, Loki, Alloy, and CloudWatch